biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Airdrops

 Additional rewards given to delegators through certain validators that are separate from staking rewards.
-Airdrops are generally given by applications in the Biyachain ecosystem to increase visibility.
+Airdrops are generally given by applications in the Biya Chain ecosystem to increase visibility.

 ### Arbitrage